thosgood/this-weeks-finds/markdown/101-151/week147.md

 > or
 >
 > -   allow both but then be extra careful when stating your theorems so
->     that you don\'t run into problems.
+>     that you don't run into problems.
 >
 > ```{=html}
 > <!-- -->